zethon/ttvg/docs/scenes-dev.md

 ```

 * `start` - This defines the starting position of the player **the first time the player enteres the scene**.
 When a player leaves a scene, the exact coordinates of their leaving position are stored and then restored in subsequent visits to the scene.
 These coordinates are defined in terms of global coordinates.
 * `scale` - The scaling of the player image.
 Larger maps may want to make the player avatar appear smaller (e.g. the `tucson` scene), whereas smaller maps might want to make the player avatar larger (e.g. the `EuclidHouse` scene).
+This setting can also be the word "auto" which means the image will scale automatically to the size of the game's window.
 * `source` - These coordinates define the starting sprite image of the player when entering the scene.
 These coordinates are in terms of row and column of the player's sprite sheet (`resources/images/tommy-1.png`).
 * `origin` - **Should always be (0,0) for now**
 * `stepsize` - This defines how "fast" the player walks and is defined in terms of "pixels per game loop".